-Factors used to decide whether to test you for COVID-19 may differ depending on where you live.
+Factors used to decide whether to test you for the virus that causes COVID-19 may differ depending on where you live.
 Depending on your location, you may need to be screened by your clinic to determine if testing is appropriate and available.

-In the U.S., your doctor will determine whether to conduct tests for COVID-19 based on your signs and symptoms, as well as whether you have had close contact with someone diagnosed with COVID-19 or traveled to or lived in any areas with ongoing community spread of COVID-19 in the past 14 days.
+In the U.S., your doctor will determine whether to conduct tests for the virus that causes COVID-19 based on your signs and symptoms, as well as whether you have had close contact with someone diagnosed with COVID-19 or traveled to or lived in any areas with ongoing community spread of the COVID-19 virus in the past 14 days.
 Your doctor may also consider testing if you're at higher risk of serious illness.

-To test for COVID-19, a health care provider uses a long swab to take a sample from the nose or throat.
+To test for the COVID-19 virus, a health care provider uses a long swab to take a sample from the nose or throat.
 The samples are then sent to a lab for testing.
-If you're coughing up saliva (sputum), that may be sent for testing.
-The U.S. Food & Drug Administration (FDA) has authorized at-home tests for COVID-19.
+If you're coughing up sputum, that may be sent for testing.
+The U.S. Food & Drug Administration (FDA) has authorized at-home tests for the COVID-19 virus.
 These are available only with a doctor's prescription.

 Currently, no medication is recommended to treat COVID-19, and no cure is available.
 Antibiotics aren't effective against viral infections such as COVID-19.
 Researchers are testing a variety of possible treatments.

 The FDA has granted emergency use authorization for the antiviral drug remdesivir to treat severe COVID-19.
 The U.S. National Institutes of Health recently recommended the corticosteroid dexamethasone for people with severe COVID-19 who require supplemental oxygen or mechanical ventilation.